cocos/cocos-docs/en/release-notes/build-extend-upgrade-guide.md

 }
 ```

-For more details on objects in `bundle`, see [Custom Project Build Process](../publish/custom-project-build-template.md) documentation.
+For more details on objects in `bundle`, please refer to the [Custom Project Build Process](../publish/custom-project-build-template.md) documentation.